 If you ask me, the warranty could use a little work and ProForm loves to push their fitness app, iFit, on buyers.

-If you’re looking for an impressive treadmill to step your home gym up a notch, the ProForm SMART Pro 2000 might be a great fit for ya.
-This review is here to help you make that decision.
+If you’re looking for an impressive treadmill to step your home gym up a notch, the ProForm SMART Pro 2000 might be a great fit for ya, but there’s a lot you need to know before making that decision.

 In this review, we’ll take a detailed look at everything the Pro 2000 has to offer.
 I’ll also offer my 2 cents on where I think it falls a little short.